as-ideas/TransformerTTS/README.md

 #### Non-Autoregressive
 Being non-autoregressive, this Transformer model is:
 - Robust: No repeats and failed attention modes for challenging sentences.
-- Fast: The generation of a mel spectogram takes about 0.04s on a GeForce RTX 2080.
+- Fast: With no autoregression, predictions take a fraction of the time.
 - Controllable: It is possible to control the speed of the generated utterance.

 ## 🔈 Samples